-Back in late July, the major footwear and apparel sourcing trade show, The Materials Show, went online in its first ever digital show.
+During the pandemic, the major footwear and apparel sourcing trade show, The Materials Show, went online in its first-ever digital show.
 As part of three days of networking and education, Inside Fashion Design founder and co-founder of Creative Capital Design, Britta Cabanos, co-moderated a panel on “Sustainability in Design” alongside Jim Chi, of Cascade Management and Oregon Sports Angels.
-The panel featured professor and industrial designer Matthew Rhoades, eco-fashion writer Sass Brown, sustainability strategist Caroline Priebe, footwear designer and consultant Pete Lankford, and materials designer Alex Carlson.
+The panel featured professor and industrial designer Matthew Rhoades, eco-fashion writer Sass Brown, sustainability strategist Caroline Priebe, footwear designer, and consultant Pete Lankford, and materials designer Alex Carlson.
 Here is what we learned about the state of sustainability today at this very special event:

 For decades, designers were taught to solve problems with a particular set of parameters in mind: How do you make something quicker and more cheaply?